Amsh285/DxDemo/README.md

 ---
-title: "Dorian's Game Engine"
+title: "PathFinder Engine"
 description: "First attempt at a game engine using WinAPI, DirectX 11, and pathfinding experiments"
 author: "Dorian Bach"
 date: 2025-09-13
 ---

-# Dorian's Game Engine (WinAPI + DirectX 11)
+# PathFinder Engine (WinAPI + DirectX 11)

 This repository contains an **early attempt at building a small game engine** using **WinAPI** and **DirectX 11**.
 The main focus of this version was on experimenting with graphics programming and implementing **navigation mesh pathfinding (A*)**.